kingchills/server-utils/README.md

 ===

 A small repo of thought to be handy server utils.
 These utils will take advantage of the .env file for non-committed values.
-A git post-checkout hook will copy the .env-dist to .env for you.
-Currently any utils that are to be used, will need to be set up in a cron of some sort.
+Post clone you must copy .env-dist to .env to take advantage of the non committed values.
+Currently, any utils that are to be used, will need to be set up in a cron of some sort.